Animal welfare is essential for sustainable and profitable cattle production. It is also a legal responsibility.

 Extended dry seasons

 Sometimes, pasture in the paddock doesn’t grow as quickly as anticipated, or as much as anticipated.
-It is at these times that graziers will need to revise their feed reserves and make decisions as to whether they reduce the number of livestock they carry, or purchase additional feed to ensure the health and welfare of the animals within their care is maintained.
+It is at these times that graziers revise their feed reserves and make decisions as to whether they reduce the number of livestock they carry, or purchase additional feed to ensure the health and welfare of the animals within their care is maintained.
 This publication, Managing cattle in dry conditions: Pastoralists’ options and animal welfare responsibilities (PDF, 684KB), from the Department of Primary Industries and Regional Development (WA), outlines the responsibilities of pastoralists during dry times.

 The web page, Welfare of drought-affected livestock, from Biosecurity Queensland, outlines a grazier’s duty of care, potential management options that will reduce an animal’s dietary requirements (such as early weaning), and determining adequate food supply.